paweusz/ladio/docs/backlog.md

   whole directory to get to place where he was before.
 Swap recent and catalog items.
   Remember last open tab.

 * Home tab.
 Also think out application name and change branding.
+Find icon for app.
 Put note that it's alpha version.

 * Install application in Google Play